 The Immediate Supervisor shall determine and document the courses which each Course-Instructor is qualified to teach.
 Such determination shall be made in documented collaboration with the individual Course Instructor and the faculty members of the school which houses the course.

-The listing of Course-Instructors qualified to teach university courses shall be published, and shall include the instructor names, course(s) each Course Instructor is qualified and approved to teach, and other pertinent information including rationale and documentation related to tested experience.
-Supporting documentation will be on file with the Immediate Supervisor(s).
+The listing of Course-Instructors qualified to teach university courses shall be provided upon request, and shall include the instructor names, course(s) each Course Instructor is qualified and approved to teach, and other pertinent information including rationale and documentation related to tested experience.
+Supporting documentation will be on file with the Provost's Office.